 This island, where the Marquesas' first airstrip was built in 1972, is largely arid and home to many wild horses, goats and pigs.
 It is also the least inhabited in the Marquesas and is a refuge for two endemic birds: the pati'oti'o and the pihiti, only found here.
 In the early morning, the Aranui will execute a point-to-point 180-degree turn in the narrow mouth of Vaipaee's Invisible Bay.
 With only feet to spare on either side, it is a skillful operation by the captain and the crew not to be missed.
 After visiting a small museum with exquisite replicas of Marquesan artifacts located in the gardens at city hall, you will travel by 4-WD to the village of Hane.
 Along the way, you will stop to explore the arboretum and botanical garden, and the fishing village of Hokatu.
 Following lunch, you will have time to visit local woodcarvers' studios.
 Look for the unusual carved black and white coconuts.
-You may also hike to one of Hane's viewpoints, where you will find a small me'ae and three ancient red tikis overlooking the bay.

-Morthern, Marquesas Ua Pou Legend refers to Ua Pou as the "pillars of the archipelago" and is often called "The Cathedral Island".
+Morthern, Marquesas Ua Pou Legend refers to Ua Pou as the "pillars of the archipelago" and it is often called "The Cathedral Island".
 These names become clear as the ship docks at Hakahau Bay surrounded by 12 basalt summits soaring as high as 3,745 feet.
-Every island has its own special ambience and Ua Pou's is one of mystery and magic, and warm and friendly people.
+Every island has its own special ambience and Ua Pou's is one of mystery and magic.
 You are sure to see familiar looking faces as many of our crew members are from here.
 For the energetic early risers, you can hike up the hill to the Cross for breathtaking views of the valleys and village below.
 The artisans' center is an easy walk and the offerings include works featuring the unique flower stone and a variety of carvings and children's apparel.
 Before enjoying a Marquesan lunch, take in an excellent dance performance, including the Bird Dance, traditional to Ua Pou.
 Right: Ua Pou; Center: Fruits from Botanical Garden in Ua Huka; Far right: Bird Dance in Ua Pou; Below: Hane Bay in Ua Huka.

 Hiva Oa Atuona, this island's principal village and the second largest in the Marquesas, was once the capital of this archipelago.
-Adjacent to the town, a tohua, a huge set of ceremonial platforms, has been perfectly restored, showing the places where chieftains and priests sat, and the "prison", a narrow ditch which held prisoners for sacrifices.
+Adjacent to the town, a tohua, a huge set of ceremonial platforms, has been perfectly restored, showing the places where chieftains and priests sat, and a narrow ditch which held prisoners for sacrifices.
 A morning drive by 4-WD takes you to Puamau to visit the most important local archeological site for tikis, ancient, human-like religious sculptures, at Mea'e lipona.
-Our knowledgeable guides will show you through these mysterious ruins and share stories of these haunting statues and an ancient civilization.
+Our guides will show you through these mysterious ruins and share stories of these haunting statues and an ancient civilization.
 In Atuona, sweeping views of the harbor highlight a walk up the hill to the cemetery where Paul Gauguin and Jacques Brel are buried.
 Explore the Gauguin Museum, a replica of his "House of Pleasure", and the Brel Museum, which showcases his plane JoJo, which was often used for medical emergencies.
 Left: The Bay of Virgins in Fatu Hiva; Bottom left: Bone and wood carvings from Tahuata; Bottom right: Mea'e lipona in Hiva Oa.